unilaiva/unilaiva-songbook/README.md

 For information about its usage, run: `./ulsbs-compile --help`

-### Option ONE: use the script with Docker (recommended) ###
+### Option ONE: use the script with a container (recommended) ###

 > [!IMPORTANT]
-> This guarantees the best results, as the actual compiling is done in a Docker
+> This guarantees the best results, as the actual compiling is done in a container
-> container that has all the correct packages installed and configured correctly.
+> (Docker by default, Podman also supported) that has all the correct packages
+> installed and configured correctly.

 This works on Linux and MacOS, or Windows with WSL.
 Using Linux is recommended, as it is the most tested of the operating systems.